 All providers of Physical Therapy services must comply with the standards set forth in this manual.
-In addition, Physical Therapy providers shall complete State/Federal Criminal Background checks, Child Abuse Registry Information (CARI) checks, and Central Registry checks for all staff, drug tests as applicable under Stephen Komninos' Law, and ensure that all staff successfully completes the Division mandated training.
+In addition, Physical Therapy providers shall complete State/Federal Criminal Background checks and Central Registry checks for all staff, drug tests as applicable under Stephen Komninos' Law, and ensure that all staff successfully completes the Division mandated training.